ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 Typically, the auxiliary variable can be:

-* a known register based variable for the non-responder that is well correlated with the variable of interest, used for construction imputation.
+* a known register-based variable for the non-responder that is well correlated with the variable of interest, used for construction imputation.